Marcoshsc/Marcoshsc/README.md

 <h3 align="center">I'm fascinated by life, I love to learn, program and play games!</h3>

 <p align="justify">
 My name is Marcos, I'm graduating at Information Systems on the Federal University of Ouro Preto (UFOP).
-I also work in a scientific research project which tries to solve the schoolar bus routing problem, using geolocation technologies and modern stacks (spring boot, react) in order to develop algorithms and apps that will change the way schoolar transportation is seen today.
+I also worked in a scientific research project which tries to solve the schoolar bus routing problem, using geolocation technologies and modern stacks (spring boot, react) in order to develop algorithms and apps that will change the way schoolar transportation is seen today.
 </p>